 Seriously, though, London is the hub of a major motion picture industry and finding one of the oldest cinemas in London is a great way to pay respect to a city that consistently cranks out blockbusters year after year.

-Art Deco is the name of the game at Phoenix Cinema, which is one of the oldest cinemas in London which has continuously shown films.
+Art Deco is the name of the game at Phoenix Cinema, which is one of the oldest cinemas in London that has continuously shown films.

 Opened in 1911, the Ritzy Cinema has been bringing London cinema fans the latest and greatest for a century.